• Menu

 The village lay just beyond this “visitor’s center” and along with a small pre-school and primary school was a church and the homes of the villagers.
 This area was open to all, and at the same time respected by the passengers as a place where people lived and not as a tourist attraction.
 To the left and right of the stalls, was sand to both ends of the island and a single footpath that led to one of five destinations on the island.

-Looking To The East - Dravuni Island, Fiji
+Looking Into The Valley - Savusavu, Fiji

-Looking To The East – Dravuni Island, Fiji
+Looking Into The Valley – Savusavu, Fiji

-On The Edge of A Coral Wall - Noumea, New Caledonia
+Inches Above The Coral Reef - Noumea, New Caledonia

-On The Edge of A Coral Wall – Noumea, New Caledonia
+Inches Above The Coral Reef – Noumea, New Caledonia

 While Natalie found a nice spot on the beach to set up our towels, backpacks, and to relax in the sun, Darin took a walk on the footpaths to one of five possible destinations on the island.
 Shaped like an oval, the island is widest west to east, and thinnest north to south.
 One footpath took him to the northern most point on the island (5 minute walk) and to yet another beautiful, but this time completely empty, beach.
 After exploring here for a short while, he continued on the footpaths to the western end of the island (10 minute walk) and encountered little more than trees, flowers, plants, and a spider the size of his hand on a delicate web stretched between two small trees.
 Up to this point, he had only encountered about 3 other people on the entire walk.